learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Bigger Data?

 In the lecture, one of the solutions to high variance was just getting more data.
-We actually *have* more data, but took a subset of 10,000 units before.
-Let's now quadruple our data set, and see what happens.
-Note that we are really just lucky here, and getting more data isn't always possible, but this is a useful exercise in order to understand the power of big data sets.
+You actually *have* more data, but took a subset of 10,000 units before.
+Let's now quadruple your data set, and see what happens.
+Note that you are really just lucky here, and getting more data isn't always possible, but this is a useful exercise in order to understand the power of big data sets.

 ```python